vseryakov/backendjs/README.md

 - `/system/stats`
   Database pool statistics and other diagnostics
   - pool - database metrics
-    - process - stats about how long it takes between issuing the db request and till the final moment all records are ready to be sent to the client
+    - query - stats about how long it takes between issuing the db request and till the final moment all records are ready to be sent to the client
     - response - stats about only response times from the db without any local processing times of the result records
     - queue - stats about db requests at any given moment queued for the execution
     - cache - db cache response time and metrics